matthewd673/maple/README.md

 Maple supports aliases to make entering commands faster or easier to remember.
 Aliases are contained in `properties/aliases.xml`.
 Some of the default aliases include **`s`** for `save`, **`go`** for `goto`, and **`ro`** for `readonly`.

+### Shortcuts

+Maple supports custom keyboard shortcuts (<kbd>Ctrl</kbd> + *key*) defined in `properties/shortcuts.xml`.

+Shortcuts fill the command line input with a custom string.
+They can also be configured to automatically execute their command.

 ## Properties & Switches

 User preferences are stored in `properties/properties.xml`, which is read on startup.